 For a sportsman, Argentina’s southern Entre Rios Province is an amazing, amazing place.
 Home to perhaps the world’s greatest concentration of ducks, truly vast numbers of non-migratory eared doves and what outdoor writers and returning anglers are calling “spectacular” fishing for freshwater golden dorado (Salminus brasiliensis).
 Dorado are one of THE most sought-after freshwater fish in the traveling angler’s world—strikingly beautiful, punishing lures and flies, instantly making multiple acrobatic leaps like tarpon, and making finger-burning runs.
 They range in size from three to twenty pounds in Entre Rios’ thousands of square miles of sub-tropical rivers.
-This area is both spawning grounds and a year-round rookery, so fish from two to five pounds are always present.
-As the spawning season approaches in early December, (Argentina’s summer) much larger dorado up to 20 pounds+ migrate into the system and are present through mid-March.
+This area is both spawning grounds and a year-round habitat, but the peak of fishing season and the best chance for larger fish is November through March – local summer with warm water conditions.

-All of this amazing avian and aquatic activity can be accessed from the same authentic, comfortable place—our renowned mixed-bag bird hunting lodge, Estancia Santa Rosa, about a 3-hour drive north of Buenos Aires.
-The eight-bedroom, five-bath facility is actually the headquarters of a working racehorse ranch, with spacious living and dining areas, shaded courtyards and patios for cocktails and Argentine asado barbeques, and most important, close access to world-class angling and gunning.
+All of this amazing avian and aquatic activity can be accessed from the same authentic, comfortable place—our renowned mixed-bag bird hunting lodge, Estancia El Rincon, a three hour drive north of Buenos Aires.
+The seven-bedroom, four-bath mansion is the headquarters of a century-old working ranch.
+Rincon’s most important feature is close access to both world-class angling and gunning.

-To give you an idea of the numbers: In the peak mid-December through mid-March season, pairs of anglers can expect 30-40-50 hookups a day, on fish from three to twenty pounds—and keep in mind these fish strike lures and flies hard enough to yank the rod right out of a fisherman’s hands!
+To give you an idea of the numbers: In the peak November through March season, pairs of anglers can expect 30-80 hookups a day, on fish from three to twenty pounds—and keep in mind these fish strike lures and flies hard enough to yank the rod right out of a fisherman’s hands!
 This is an excellent fly rodding destination, as dorado readily take big streamers and even skated mouse patterns on the surface.
 And conventional baitcasting or spinning fishermen can expect even more hits on Rapala-type diving lures and big spoons.

 This remarkable combination of world-class fishing and super-high-volume gunning can actually be done ON THE SAME DAY, FROM THE SAME LODGE.
 Anglers make their first cast around 7 a.m., return to the lodge around 1 p.m. for lunch and a quick nap, then head to the dove fields around 3 p.m., blasting away until 7 p.m. or whenever their shoulders call it quits.
 Fishing-only days or shooting-only days are also allowed.